Hey there friend, and Welcome aboard!!

 However, this may be somewhat of an illusion, but as I said before: I noticed a bit better separation in certain songs with the 9500.

-My EQ settings in iTunes does bring out the bass a bit more, and in some regards I do prefer the more lean response.
+My EQ settings in iTunes do bring out the bass a bit more, and in some regards, I do prefer the more lean response.